Thessaloniki metropolitan area: Demographics

 The municipalities to the west of Thessaloniki are increasingly becoming home to new immigrants and are predominantly working class areas.
 The newly emerging suburbs to the east are where the vast majority of the middle class residents are moving to.
 Many of these suburbs are seeing rapid growth and development and infrastructure is not keeping pace.

 Population

 By far the largest municipality in the metropolitan area is the municipality of Thessaloniki (the city center).

 A census carried out by Eurostat in 2004 has revealed an increased population for the metropolitan area or Larger Urban Zone (LUZ) of Thessaloniki of an estimated 995,766 residents (2004), while calculating its real area to be 1,455.62 km².
 The 2011 Greek census revealed that Thessaloniki's metropolitan area has a population slightly larger than 1.000.000 residents.

-The table below lists the municipalities/suburbs of the Thessaloniki metropolitan area, among those of the city's urban area in italics.
-Population data from the Greek 2011 Census.
+The table below, which features population data from the 2021 census, lists the municipalities/suburbs of the Thessaloniki metropolitan area, among those of the city's urban area indicated in italics.
+Compared to the previous census in 2011, there is a slight decrease of 6,185 inhabitants, or approximately -0.61% population change.